Pediatric Abusive Head Trauma CE for Kentucky Nurses

 Online Continuing Education Course

 MANDATORY KENTUCKY NURSING CEU.
 Fulfills the requirement for 1.5 hours of continuing education on recognizing and preventing PAHT (pediatric abusive head trauma) for nurses.
-Covers risk factors, assessment and diagnosis, intervention, and KY standards for reporting child abuse and neglect.
+Covers risk factors, assessment and diagnosis, prevention strategies, and KY standards for reporting child abuse and neglect.

 Choose a profession below: